 Hebe (Greek) – Hebe’s name literally means youth or in the prime of life.
 She was one of the daughters of Zeus and Hera.
 Her role was to serve the nectar and ambrosia to the Gods and Goddesses that prevented them from aging.

 Hekate (Greek) - Goddess of the wild places, childbirth and the crossroads.
 She is closely associated with magic and witchcraft.
 Her name is said to be derived from the Greek word hekas meaning "far off" describing her unworldly, shamanic nature.
-Also known as Hecate.
+This Goddess’s name is also spelt, Hecate.

 Hella (Nordic) - The fearsome Goddess of the Nordic realm of the dead.
 Her name is derived from the word kel, meaning "to conceal."
 There are numerous spellings of her name including Halje Hell, Hel, Helle, Hela and Holle.